Mets' Alonso, Astros' Álvarez named Rookies of the Year - WHIZ News

 Alonso, a star first baseman with the New York Mets, got 29 of 30 first-place votes for NL Rookie of the Year.
 Braves right-hander Mike Soroka got the other first-place vote and finished second in balloting by the Baseball Writers’ Association of America revealed Monday night.

+“To just win the award, doesn’t matter if it’s unanimous or not,” Alonso said.
+“It’s still such a blessing.”

-Álvarez, a hulking designated hitter from the Houston Astros, did Alonso one better.
-He earned all 30 first-place votes to become the 24th unanimous selection since the award was introduced in 1949.
+Álvarez, a hulking designated hitter from the Houston Astros, earned all 30 first-place votes to become the 24th unanimous selection since the award was introduced in 1949.

 The 24-year-old Alonso led the majors with 53 homers, one better than Yankees slugger Aaron Judge’s rookie record from 2017.
 “Polar Bear” Pete became the face of baseball in Flushing, beloved for his power, personality and philanthropy.
 He’s the sixth Met to win the award and first since teammate Jacob deGrom in 2014.